jordimontana82/fake-xrm-easy/README.md

 ##Getting Started

+NEW!
+I'l be uploading video tutorials about how to use Fake Xrm Easy.
+First one [here] (https://www.youtube.com/watch?v=ZLQ2o2P_xJY)

 For a general overview of the framework and samples please refer to [this](http://dynamicsvalue.com/get-started/overview) link.

 If you have any kind of questions, or anything you would like to discuss, please do not hesitate to send me an email and I'll be happy to discuss.